nastassjamotro/Programming-1-Portfolio/README.md

 Tessa Vu contributed with designing graphics for chess pieces with Adobe Illustrator and Adobe Photoshop, programming the special castling movement on the King and Rook, and programming the start menu and end menus on Processing.

-Bryn Esperson contributed with programming code, specifically the Pawn pieces with the special _en passant_ movement.
+Bryn Esperson contributed with programming code, specifically the Pawn piece with the special _en passant_ movement.

 I contributed with programming all the basic movements of all the pieces excluding special moves, and programming code for the general parts of the game like the board and player and such.

 ## Our Game

 We have decided to create a Chess Game using the Java Language.
-But we made is so that this would be running on the Processing app as it is good to use when dealing with graphics.
-This program is just supposed to replicate the design of a chess game like one you would find on an app on your phone or on the computer.
+But we made is so that this would be runnable on the Processing app as Processing is ideal to use when dealing with graphics.
+This program is supposed to replicate the design of a chess game like one you would find on an app on your phone or on the computer.
 It's not as fancy with as many special effects as some other games but it still has many cool features.

 ## Basic Rules